roozea/esp32-captive-portal/docs/KNOWN_ISSUES.md

 Found something not listed here?
 Please open an issue with:

+1. Firmware version (check serial output or `/api/v1/status`)
-1. Your board model
+2. Your board model
-2. ESP32 Core version
+3. ESP32 Core version
+4. ArduinoJson version
-3. Arduino IDE version
+5. Arduino IDE version
-4. The error message or unexpected behavior
+6. The error message or unexpected behavior
-5. Minimal code to reproduce the problem
+7. Steps to reproduce

 The more details, the faster we can help!

+---

+## FAQ

+**Q: Can I use this without the Electronic Cats board?**
+A: Yes!
+Any ESP32-S3 works.
+Just adjust the LED pin definitions or set them to -1.

+**Q: Why not use ESP32 (non-S3)?**
+A: You can!
+The USB-CDC issue doesn't affect original ESP32 since it uses external UART.
+However, the S3 has more RAM which helps with the web server.

+**Q: Can I increase the 100 credential limit?**
+A: Yes, change `MAX_CREDENTIALS` in the code.
+Be mindful of SPIFFS space - each credential uses ~200-300 bytes.

+**Q: How do I completely reset the device?**
+A: Flash with "Erase All Flash Before Sketch Upload" enabled, or use esptool: `esptool.py erase_flash`

+**Q: The timestamps show 1970 dates.
+Why?**
+A: Without internet access, the ESP32 has no way to know the real time.
+Timestamps are relative to boot time.
+Consider the sequence/ID for ordering.